endlesspint8/endlesspint8.github.io/testing/2018-10-16-mayweather-moneyline.md

 ## There is One, Maybe

-One fighter comes closest to matching Mayweather’s resume on the criteria we have been considering and that is Leo Santa Cruz.
+One fighter comes closest to matching Mayweather’s resume on the criteria we have been considering, Leo Santa Cruz.
 Despite a (championship) loss he remains within striking distance of the Mayweather Moneyline.
 Should he fight, and win, at the championship level twice a year for the next three years he would match Floyd at age 31, pass him at 32.  actually cross above Floyd’s pace…

 <img src="/gallery/2018/boxing/haymon_titles_donut.png" alt="haymon_titles_donut" align="middle" width="100%" /><br />
 <sub>Data Source: <a href="http://boxrec.com/" target="_blank">BoxRec</a>